Se habla español

 Is it worth getting snow tires?

-It’s worth getting snow tires if you live in an area with cold winters and frequent snowfall.
+If you live in an area with cold winters and frequent snowfall, it’s worth getting snow tires.
 Snow tires provide significantly better traction and handling on snow and ice than all-season tires, enhancing safety and control in winter conditions.

 Can you drive snow tires all year?